keyou/chromium_demo/README.md

     ```python
     # add extra deps to gn root
     root_extra_deps = ["//demo"]
-    # disable warngings as errors
+    # disable warnings as errors
     treat_warnings_as_errors = false

     # If you want to compile the demo of android platform, you need to add the following parameters